donnfelker/flutter-background-timer-example/README.md

 This runs as a foreground service and shows a persistent notification while the timer is running.

+FYI - Only tested on Android at this point.
+Not sure if iOS works yet.

 ## Getting Started

  - Clone